paths-erc/docs/gis/vectorization-protocol.md

 - `minHeight` (*Integer, 10*), offset elevation of the feature for extrusion purposes

 ### Sample code
-Follows a geojson sample code extracted from the [demo geojson file](/data/geojson/taposiris.geojson):
+Follows a geojson sample code extracted from the [demo](./leaflet-example/):

 ```json
 {